AmpersandJS/amp/modules/find/doc.md

-Looks through each value in the collection, returning the first of all the values that pass the truth test function you pass in.
-If none pass, it returns undefined.
-Alternatively you can pass in an attributeObject to use for truth testing.
+Returns the first value in a collection that passes the truth test function you pass in, stopping once found.
+If none is found, it returns undefined.
+Alternatively you can pass in an `attributeObject` instead of a function to use for truth testing.
+This obviates the need for a `findWhere` module.